scintilla-aircheck/scintilla-wiki/sensors.md

 ## Dust Sensors

-The first model used the [Sharp GP2Y1010AU0F](https://www.sparkfun.com/products/9689), which has an undefined particle size.
-We may want to switch to the [DFRobot PM 2.5 Sensor Module - Laser Sensing](http://www.dfrobot.com/index.php?route=product/product&product_id=1272#.V3vcGfkrJ_M).

 Relatively accurate laser scattering sensors can be aquired from Chinese distributors.
 These sensors require an active air flow to achieve accurate results.
 Most provide integrated fans to this end, which increases the power demands of the sensor.